ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

   application or software stack.
 For example, if your library extends or wraps the functionality of an external service, you would need to test that service in conjunction with your library.
-On GitHub, the ideal approach for this would be to start your service via docker and test accordingly.
+On GitHub, the ideal approach for this would be to start your service via Docker and test accordingly.
 You should still be testing at the individual class or method level, but you can now test how multiple libraries or services interact.
 This is mandatory for testing APIs and is preferred over mocking the service.

-* :ref:`Functional Testing` should be used for validating workflows or long running examples.
-For example, if you have a library that wraps a CAD service, you would validate that you can create complex geometry while directly interfacing with the service.
-Functional tests are great at discovering edge cases that are not normally found at the unit or integration level, but functional testing should be limited to only a handful of examples as these tend to be long running and difficult to validate.
+* :ref:`Functional Testing` should be used for validating workflows or long-running examples.
+Assume that you have a library that wraps a CAD service.
+You would validate that you can create complex geometry while directly interfacing with the service.
+Functional tests are great at discovering edge cases that are not normally found at the unit or integration level.
+However, functional testing should be limited to only a handful of examples because these tend to be long running and difficult to validate.

 Each PyAnsys project should have all three levels of testing implemented in its